Broker Misconduct Red Flags

 - Promises of especially high returns – anything that sounds too good to be true.
 High returns also come with high risks.
 We all want to beat the market, but very few of us can afford the (likely) losses.
 Overly risky investments often violate FINRA’s suitability rule.

 - High-pressure sales tactics.
 Investors should always have time to carefully consider an investment.
-Any pressure to “Act now!” should be a red flag.
+Any pressure to “Act now!” is a red flag that may indicate broker fraud.

 - Exclusive offers.
 Brokers may attempt to sell a high-risk security by giving it an air of exclusivity.
-If the investment is not available to the general public, it may be because the issuer does not want to draw scrutiny from a regulator.
+If the investment is not available to the general public, it may be because the issuer does not want to attract regulatory scrutiny.

 - Unregistered financial professionals.
 You should be able to find a broker or investment adviser by looking up their CRD number on BrokerCheck.
-Unregistered brokers are not to be trusted.
+Unregistered brokers are not trustworthy.

 - Guaranteed returns.
 Returns are never guaranteed, even for low-risk investments.
-If a broker is guaranteeing an especially high return, beware.
+If a broker guarantees an exceptionally high return, beware.

 - Assurances that an investment comes with “zero risk.”
 FINRA Rule 2150 prohibits brokers from guaranteeing against losses.
 Even with a low-risk investment, there is always a risk that the investor will suffer losses.

-What Can I Do if I Suspect Broker Misconduct?
+What Can I Do if I Suspect Broker Fraud or Misconduct?